 This year we have gone back to our roots and the festival will run in conjunction with the revived Dorset Food Week – plus a few other events including Bridport Food Festival and Purbeck Film Festival.

-There is a small, hard-working, voluntary committee – administrator Gay Pirrie-Weir, with Caroline Tory, Fanny Charles, Joanna Codd, Debbie Coombes, Louise Leffler, who is alslo our designer, Katharine Wright and treasurer Alan Woodward.
-We were delighted when Toto agreed to join the committee.
+There is a small, hard-working, voluntary committee – administrator Gay Pirrie-Weir, with Caroline Tory, Fanny Charles, Joanna Codd, Katharine Wright and treasurer Alan Woodward.
 The projection team is Dave Smith and Clive Shears, plus Emma and Vicky who help whenever they are available- and this year Merrin Smith might make an appearance!

 A Screen Bites evening starts with a mini farmers market with severarl producers offering tastings and selling their wares.
 Then there is a short film or talk, followed by an interval for Purbeck Ice Cream, and then the main film.

-Booking for the 2016 Festival opens on 1st September and we have kept the ticket price the same at £8 (no concessions).
+Booking for the 2017 Festival is open and we have kept the ticket price the same at £8 (no concessions).

 16 Church StreetWincanton